John Curtiss (baseball)

-John Pickens Curtiss (born April 5, 1993) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He previously played in MLB for the Minnesota Twins, Los Angeles Angels, Tampa Bay Rays, Miami Marlins, and Milwaukee Brewers.
+John Pickens Curtiss (born April 5, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Los Angeles Angels, Tampa Bay Rays, Miami Marlins, Milwaukee Brewers, New York Mets, Colorado Rockies and Arizona Diamondbacks.

 Career

 Curtiss attended Carroll Senior High School in Southlake, Texas.
-He was drafted by the Colorado Rockies in the 30th round of the 2011 Major League Baseball Draft.
-He did not sign with the Rockies and attended the University of Texas at Austin and played college baseball for the Texas Longhorns.
-Curtiss was then drafted by the Minnesota Twins in the sixth round of the 2014 MLB Draft.
+He was drafted by the Colorado Rockies in the 30th round of the 2011 Major League Baseball Draft but did not sign with them and attended the University of Texas at Austin and played college baseball for the Texas Longhorns.

 Minnesota Twins

+Curtiss was drafted by the Minnesota Twins in the sixth round, with the 170th overall selection, of the 2014 MLB draft.

 Curtiss made his professional debut with the Elizabethton Twins.
 He played 2015 with the Gulf Coast Twins and Cedar Rapids Kernels and 2016 with Cedar Rapids and Fort Myers Miracle.
 After the 2016 season, he played in the Arizona Fall League.
 Curtiss started 2017 with the Chattanooga Lookouts and was promoted to the Rochester Red Wings.

-He was called up to the major leagues for the first time on August 23, 2017.
+On August 23, 2017, Curtiss was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made nine appearances for Minnesota during his rookie campaign, but struggled to an 8.31 ERA with 10 strikeouts across 8 2/3 innings pitched.

+Curtiss pitched in eight contests for the Twins in 2018, posting an 0-1 record and 5.68 ERA with seven strikeouts over 6 1/3 innings of work.
+On January 14, 2019, Curtiss was designated for assignment by the Twins following the signing of Blake Parker.